Illustration BA(Hons) 2016-17

 3 years full-time

-45 across a suite of courses (this number may be subject to change)
+45 across the suite of Contemporary Art and Illustration courses (this number may be subject to change)

 • DMM – DDM BTEC National

-• Pass in Diploma Foundation studies in Art and Design combined with A Level or BTEC National points to an equivalent of 300 points.
+• Pass in Diploma Foundation Studies in Art and Design combined with A Level or BTEC National qualifications, to total an equivalent of 300 UCAS tariff points.

 Passes in GCSE English and Maths at Grade C or above are also required.